kaeyscott/Excel-Based-Customer-Transaction-Analysis/README.md

     Using Vlookup, from Task 2, what category does the customer with the Customer ID ''1fc2-413a'' fall into?
 Formular Used =VLOOKUP(AG3, $R$4:$S$9344, 2,FALSE)

+TASK 7
+Clean up the date.
+Using the first one below as example, the right format that excel will recognize is 2020-05-27 23:53:39 as it is in this format of "year-month-day hours:min:sec">>>>>Don't Use Text To Column, Use Functions only.

+  1. formular used =TEXT(DATEVALUE(LEFT(AL4,10)) + TIMEVALUE(MID(AL4,12,8)), "yyyy-mm-dd hh:mm:ss")

+Breakdown:
+LEFT(AL3,10) → this takes the date part: 2020-05-27

+MID(AL3,12,8) → this  grabs the time part: 23:53:39

+DATEVALUE(...) + TIMEVALUE(...) → this combines them into a proper datetime

+TEXT(..., "yyyy-mm-dd hh:mm:ss") → tis ensures it’s displayed in the correct format

+This will return a clean datetime Excel recognizes and can work with in calculations or sorting.